Terms and Conditions to Mediate

 To ensure the FDR process adheres to the Family Law (Family Dispute Resolution Practitioners) Regulations Act 2008 Part 7: 26 (4) the following policy applies to the FDR invitation.

-• When invited to participate in Family Dispute Resolution, the invited party will be given five business days to respond either accepting or declining the invitation.
+• When invited to participate in Family Dispute Resolution, the invited party will be given ten business days to respond either accepting or declining the invitation.

 Confidentiality